thoughtbot/shoulda-matchers/README.md

 ## ActiveModel Matchers

-Matchers to test validations and mass assignments:
+Matchers to test validations, callbacks and mass assignments:

 ```ruby
 describe Post do